 - make sure you are as involved as possible in the assessment,

-- try to get information about all your needs before making a decision,
+- try to get information about all your needs before deciding,

 - assess how much care you give, and

-- whether you want to, and are able to, keep giving this care.
+- whether you want to, and can, keep giving this care.

 If the person you care for wants an assessment, the LA can do both assessments at the same time.

-• your caring responsibilities are affecting your mental or physical health, or risk doing so in the future,
+- your caring responsibilities are affecting your mental or physical health, or risk doing so in the future, and

-• you cannot do one or more of the following things:
+- you can’t do one or more of the following things:

 - look after any children,

-- care for other people that you want to,
+- care for other people who you want to,

 - look after your home,